Black History Month

 Smith enjoyed a long career, gaining recognition from Vogue and Harper’s Bazaar in the 50s.
 In 1969 he received a one-man exhibition at what is now the Museum of Art and Design in New York.
 He was commissioned by the NAACP to design a brooch for Eleanor Roosevelt and made cufflinks for Duke Ellington.
 Sadly, Smith passed in 1982, but he continued to be recognized, with three museums organizing exhibits to showcase his work in the 90s and 2000s.
 If you would like to learn more about this fantastic artist, you can visit this page.

 This month, we will donate 10% of all proceeds from your purchases when you use the code “BLACKHISTORY” – and you’ll receive 15% off too!
-These proceeds will go to both the NAACP and the Art Smith Memorial Scholarship Fund at the New York Fashion Institute of Technology, which will “create ongoing scholarships and mentorships to support black students attending the school’s Jewelry Design program”.
+These proceeds will go to the Art Smith Memorial Scholarship Fund at the New York Fashion Institute of Technology, which will “create ongoing scholarships and mentorships to support black students attending the school’s Jewelry Design program”.
 You can find out more about the scholarship here.

 If you’d like to learn more about Black jewelry designers, start with this list of nine current designers, or this current list of the best Black-owned jewelry businesses.
 Be sure to Google the subject to learn even more!